Sanglorian/orcus/Orcus Rulebook - current.md

 ## Auras

 A creature’s aura affects creatures within a burst X equal to the aura X listed in the monster description.
+Unless otherwise mentioned, it does not affect the user.
+If an aura has any tags, they are listed in brackets.

 ## Actions and powers